mjcleme/scheduling-public/scheduling_report.md

      - Unknown: 483T conflicts with 493
      - Unknown: 483T conflicts with 655
      - Unknown: 486 conflicts with 556
-     - Unknown: 486 conflicts with 704R
      - Unknown: 493 conflicts with 655
      - Unknown: 513 conflicts with 575
      - Unknown: 513 conflicts with 665
-     - Unknown: 556 conflicts with 704R
      - Unknown: 575 conflicts with 665
      - Unknown: 677 conflicts with 712